flaneurette/Health-Library/Documents/PinchPenny/README.md

 > That’s roughly €400-€800 per month, just from being strategic about small but frequent expenses.

-> Debt avoidance and early payoff savings would add thousands more.
+> Debt avoidance and early payoff savings would add thousands more. (not added in estimate!)

 Over 10 years, this amounts to **€100.000** if maximum frugality is applied.
 That is enough money for a serious downpayment on a house.